dscroft/liascript_sqli/can_hacking/can.md

 These roles will be referred to as Alice, Bob and Charlie.

-- Alice 👩 will be controlling the vehicle by sending CAN frames.
+- Alice 👩 will be playing the part of the driver.

+  - In this scenario it is a drive by wire vehicle, so the accelerator pedal is not physically linked to anything.
+  - Pressing the pedal causes a signal to be sent to the engine control unit (ECU) to perform the appropriate action.
-- Bob 👨 will be monitoring the vehicle and seeing that the CAN frames are recieved.
+- Bob 👨 will be playing the part of the vehicle.

+  - We are just going to simulate the dashboard for this exercise.
+  - But the same principles apply to the engine control unit (ECU) and other vehicle systems.
-- Charlie 😈 will be attempting to manipulate the vehicle.
+- Charlie 😈 will be playing a malicious attacker.

+  - They have gained access to the CAN bus and can send and receive messages.

 ```ascii